Skip to next element

 Delta-8 THC vs. Delta-9 THC: What’s the Difference?

-Delta-8 THC is an isomer of delta-9 THC, meaning it has the same chemical formula (C21H30O2) but a slightly different structure.
+Delta-8 THC is an isomer of Delta-9 THC, meaning it has the same chemical formula (C21H30O2) but a slightly different structure.
 This difference occurs when a double bond is placed within the carbon chain.

-While delta-9 THC has a double bond on the ninth carbon atom, delta-8 THC has a double bond on the eighth carbon atom — and this small change in structure results in significant differences in their effects.
+While Delta-9 THC has a double bond on the ninth carbon atom, delta-8 THC has a double bond on the eighth carbon atom — and this small change in structure results in significant differences in their effects.

-At the moment, the sale of delta-8 products is in a complex grey area.
-Within the last year, several states have banned the sale of delta-8 products, even if they’re hemp-derived, because of the manufacturing process of transforming delta-8 THC from CBD.
+At the moment, the sale of Delta-8 products is in a complex grey area.
+Within the last year, several states have banned the sale of Delta-8 products, even if they’re hemp-derived, because of the manufacturing process of transforming Delta-8 THC from CBD.

 Delta-8 is a minor cannabinoid that isn’t as concentrated in hemp plants.
-To get significant concentrations of delta-8 to use in products, manufacturers will take CBD and use acids to convert the CBD molecule into delta-8.
+To get significant concentrations of Delta-8 to use in products, manufacturers will take CBD and use acids to convert the CBD molecule into Delta-8.
 Because this process isn’t strictly regulated, it raises safety concerns.
 You can still find delta-8 products online, but they aren’t as common.

-If you’re interested in purchasing delta-8 THC products, it’s important to buy from a reputable source with third-party lab tests that verify the purity of this extract, ensuring it’s free from the chemicals used in the conversion process.
+If you’re interested in purchasing Delta-8 THC products, it’s important to buy from a reputable source with third-party lab tests that verify the purity of this extract, ensuring it’s free from the chemicals used in the conversion process.

 Differences in Effects